 Cooking the Lumpia

-Substitutions and Variations of This Recipe
+Substitutions and Variations

 - Filling ingredients: We're using pork and shrimp but if you prefer you can use a mixture of ground beef/ ground pork/ ground chicken.
 Some recipes have carrots but not using any here because this is how my grandma used to make hers, and I'm sticking to her recipe and I honestly don't look for carrots in my lumpia!